ibm-cloud-docs/vpc/vsi-understanding-cloud-maintenance.md

 Some of these changes may require that a virtual server be live migrated to resolve an underlying issue on the hypervisor or host, such as a firmware update or a rare event where we cannot live patch the hypervisor kernel.
 When live migration occurs, the virtual server will experience a brief pause of around 10 seconds, and in some cases up to 30 seconds.
 The VSI is not rebooted as part of this process.

 In limited cases a virtual server restart may be required to complete the host or data center maintenance.
-This scenario can occur when specialized hardware is used or if the virtual server encounters a problem when migrating.
+This scenario can occur when specialized VMs are used or if the virtual server encounters a problem when migrating.
 In this case, a scheduled maintenance event will occur.

 ## What to expect during a Scheduled Maintenance Event
 {: #about-scheduled-maintenance}